gnoll110/novascotia/README.md

 Traveller Bridge Simulator

-It's design is configurable, to allow for a flexable number of bridge terminal on a canon or player designed ship.
+The bridge simulator is design is configurable, to allow for a flexable number of bridge terminals on a canon or player designed ship.
-The initial designs modeled are the archtypal Beowulf class Free Trader (Starship Operator's Manual), Donosev class Survey Starship
+The initial designs modeled are the archetypal Beowulf class Free Trader (Starship Operator's Manual), Donosev class Survey Starship
 (World Build Builder’s Handbook) and the Nova Scotia, a [Scotian Deep](http://members.tip.net.au/~davidjw/tavspecs/lonscout/deeptrad.htm) class Deep Trader.

+## Addional notes

+[systems list](https://github.com/gnoll110/novascotia/README.md) from the Starship Operator's Manual.

 ## Credits